 I am particularly proud of my latest project, my half bath sink.
-It is the first project I’ve done without working off of existing plans.
-I was heavily inspired by this sink from Pottery Barn and just planned it out in my head as I went along.
+It is the first project I’ve done without working with existing plans.
+This sink from Pottery Barn heavily inspired me, and I just planned it out in my head as I went along.

-I started out building a base out of 4x4s for each of the legs and attached them with 2x4s along the top and on the sides.
-I knew I wanted the total height of my sink to be about 36 inches, so I subtracted the sink top to get my height for the legs.
-I designed the width to fit the width of my bathroom wall.
-I attached all of the joints with pocket hole screws.
+I started building a base out of 4x4s for each of the legs and attached them with 2x4s along the top and on the sides.
+Since I knew I wanted the total height of my sink to be about 36 inches, I subtracted the sink top to get my measurement for the legs.
+I designed the width to fit the width of my bathroom wall and attached all of the joints with pocket hole screws.

-I wanted a little more bulk to the front, so I ended up adding a 2×6 in front of the 2×4.
+After taking a look, I decided I wanted a little more bulk to the front, so I added a 2×6 in front of the 2×4.

 Next, I built out the slats for the bottom shelf, which were 1x3s attached to 2x4s.